hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Print the service catalog of the specified account.
-Optionally, you may specify a particular service to print such as "Compute".
+Optionally, you may specify a particular service to print such as `Compute`.

 ###Examples
 Print the service catalog of `useast`: